MichalMalyska/Website_Academic/content/authors/admin/_index.md

 ---

 I am a MSc. candidate in Statistics at University of Toronto focusing on Machine Learning.
-Just beginning research at RiskLab in financial Machine Learning and also MCMC with Will Grathwohl under the supervision of David Duvenaud.
+Currently working with Clinical NLP and training procedures for Energy Based Models with Will Grathwohl under the supervision of Prof. David Duvenaud.

-Prior to starting my masters I completed my BSc. in Statistics, also at University of Toronto and have worked at [Deloitte's Actuarial Rewards & Analytics Team] (https://www2.deloitte.com/ca/en/pages/audit/solutions/actuarial-rewards-analytics.html) and Intact Financial's Belairdirect Team, where I utilized my quantitative background to develop statistical models, and a large amount of high level work on the state of analytics.
+Prior to starting my masters I completed my BSc. in Statistics, also at University of Toronto and have worked at [Deloitte's Actuarial Rewards & Analytics Team] (https://www2.deloitte.com/ca/en/pages/audit/solutions/actuarial-rewards-analytics.html) and Intact Financial's Belairdirect Team, where I utilized my quantitative background to develop statistical models, and completed a large amount of high level work on the state of analytics.
 While the vast majority of my work has been in the insurance world I am not interested in pursuing that avenue further.